-Amblyopia, commonly referred to as lazy eye, occurs when one eye wanders inward or outward and seems to be out of sync with its partner.
-Eye doctors will check for this condition during a regular eye exam, especially in children.
+Amblyopia, commonly referred to as lazy eye, occurs when one eye wanders inward or outward and seems out of sync with its partner.
+Our Iowa City eye doctors will check for this condition during a regular eye exam, especially in children.

-Lazy Eye in Children
+Lazy Eye In Children

 Does your child hold things close to see?
 Squint?
 Or have eyes that seem to wander or cross?

-Causes of Lazy eye
+Causes of Lazy Eye

-Depending on the cause of lazy eye, there are three diagnosed types of amblyopia: strabismus amblyopia, refractive amblyopia, and deprivation amblyopia.
+Depending on the cause of a lazy eye, there are three diagnosed types of amblyopia: strabismus amblyopia, refractive amblyopia, and deprivation amblyopia.

-Strabismus amblyopia is caused by a muscle imbalance between the eyes.
+A muscle imbalance between the eyes causes strabismus amblyopia.
 This means one eye is significantly stronger than the other, leading to the weak eye becoming what we call a “lazy eye.”
-Amblyopia can often be treated by intentionally blurring or blocking vision for the stronger eye, using an eyepatch for example, to strengthen the weaker eye or lazy eye.
+Amblyopia can often be treated by intentionally blurring or blocking vision for the stronger eye, using an eyepatch, for example, to strengthen the weaker eye or lazy eye.

 Symptoms of Lazy Eye

-· Eyes that do not seem to work in unison
+- Eyes that do not seem to work in unison.

-· Poor depth perception
+- Poor depth perception.

-· Shutting one eye
+- Shutting one eye.